Olivier-Kango/space-travelers-hub/README.md

    ```

+### Install

+Install this project with:

-3. run `npm install ` to install all the necessary dependencies including the linters
+run `npm install ` to install all the necessary dependencies including the linters

-4. Navigate to the folder called space-travelers-hub/ and open this project using your editor
-## run start
-In the project directory, you can run:
+--->

+### Usage

+To run the project, execute the following command:

 ### `npm start`
 - This will run the react app in your browser